English Section

 Germany on Monday announced plans to impose tighter controls at all of its land borders for six months starting September 16, Reuters reported.

-"Such actions are unacceptable from the Polish perspective," Tusk said on Tuesday.
+"Such actions are unacceptable from the Polish point of view," Tusk said on Tuesday.

 "Today we need full support from Germany and the entire EU when it comes to ... reinforcing the eastern border, including in the context of illegal migration," he added.